Category:

 ,

-Healthcare organizations handle some of the most sensitive information out there, like patient names, medical histories, insurance details, and treatment records.
+Healthcare organizations handle some of the most sensitive information out there, like patient names, medical histories, and treatment records.
 Sharing that data is often necessary to run operations efficiently, but it also comes with serious privacy responsibilities.

 That’s why the Health Insurance Portability and Accountability Act (HIPAA) requires strict safeguards anytime this data changes hands.